Home > Research > Functional Materials Group > Oka Group

 • Application of field theory to biology and information physics

-Our main research subject is quantum materials driven far away from equilibrium by external fields such as laser light.
-The aim is to seek for new laws of physics that govern such exotic states and to find a way to control their collective dynamics.
-We employ new theoretical frameworks such as Floquet engineering which enables us to understand nonequilibrium physics with the depth comparable to equilibrium systems.
-We can also obtain important insights from other existing research fields such as turbulence, neural network, and non-linear semiconductor optics, and apply them to new exotic quantum materials.
-The target materials range from topological systems to strongly correlated systems.
-New non-linear response phenomena such as the heterodyne Hall effect, i.e. quantum Hall effect induced by oscillating magnetic fields, will be studied as well.
-We are also interested in problems outside of the traditional condensed matter physics, such as chemical reaction networks in biological systems and information theory.
+Our primary research focus around studying quantum materials driven far from equilibrium by external fields.
+Our objective is to discover new fundamental laws of physics that govern these exotic states and explore methods to control their collective dynamics.
+To achieve this, we employ innovative theoretical frameworks like Floquet engineering, which allows us to comprehend nonequilibrium physics at a similar depth as equilibrium systems.
+Additionally, we draw valuable insights from other research fields such as turbulence, neural networks, and nonlinear semiconductor optics, and apply them to investigate new exotic quantum materials.
+Our target materials encompass a wide range, including topological systems and strongly correlated systems.
+We will also investigate novel nonlinear response phenomena, such as the heterodyne Hall effect, wherein the quantum Hall effect is induced by oscillating magnetic fields.
+Furthermore, we have a keen interest in exploring problems beyond traditional condensed matter physics, such as chemical reaction networks in biological systems and information theory.

 Floquet engineering in quantum materials.
 T. Oka, S. Kitamura, Annu.
 Rev. Condens.
 Matter Phys.
 10, 387-408 (2019).